33nano/33nano/README.md

 - Early january of 2020, amidst the global pandemic.
 I just played around and slowly figured things out in the same likeness a child does.

 51. When did you start getting into music?
 - My peers indulged me in the idea of joining choir.
 "Sure!
 I'll give it a try.
-If i dont like it, i'll just quit." - To my suprise i ended up loving it despite not having zero music theory.
+If i dont like it, i'll just quit." - To my suprise i ended up loving it despite having zero music theory.

 52. Why do you want to pursue game development?
 - My interest in game development isnt geared towards creating casual games for people to play.
 My pursuit lies in my astonishment with the mental model of gamification.
 Gamification has the qualities i need for creative problem solving and audience engagement.
 I seek to bridge the gap or make neuroscience more fun using gamification